One of the most heartbreaking things about developing countries is the loss of life in everyday emergencies that could have been prevented

 Your gift of $30, $60, $200, or any amount will not stop giving as it is going towards training for lasting impact, sustainability, and changing a country’s standard of care.

 We thank you for your continued prayers and support.
 Together, we’ll save lives and be the hands and feet of Jesus to the Philippines and across the world.

 Imagine a world with no 911 service, no one to call for help at the worst time of your life, and hospitals that don’t have the training resources necessary or the capacity.

-Medic Corps’ Philippine project is changing the course of every day emergencies by bringing the advanced 911 system and by helping to develop a high level trauma center that will save the lives of hundreds being lost every year.
+Medic Corps’ Philippine project is changing the course of every day emergencies by enhancing the current limited 911 system and by helping to develop a high level trauma center that will save lives.

 A few years ago, the MEDIC Corps team responded to a mass casualty disaster in the Philippines.
 It wasn’t the disaster that left us overwhelmed…